f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :alt: blue app
    :align: center

 Now we will create our first service policy.
-On the left navigation menu, click on *Service Policies*
+On the left navigation menu, click on *Security* > *Service Policies* > *Service Policies*

 .. image:: _static/svc-pol-create.png
    :scale: 30%
    :alt: pol create
    :align: center

-Now you will click on *Add Service Policy*, Notice the two existing policies that are already in place.
+Click on *Add Service Policy*, notice the two existing policies that are already in place.
 These are applied by Distributed Cloud and in a namespace you do not control so you cannot remove them.
 Let's build our first service policy:

 .. image:: _static/add-svc-pol.png